Loknaath-sec/OS-Exp3-Linux-IPC-Pipes/README.md

 # RESULT:
-The program is executed successfully.
+The program is executed successfully. hi da.